Important Information about

 when the brain is undergoing dramatic developmental changes.
 Early exposure to

-drugs of abuse can change the brain in ways that increase the risk for mental
+substances of abuse can change the brain in ways that increase the risk for mental

-illness (figure), just as early symptoms of a mental disorder may increase
+illness, just as early symptoms of a mental disorder may increase

-vulnerability to drug abuse.
+vulnerability to substance abuse.

 Common Are Co-occurring Drug Abuse and Mental Disorders?